halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 The notebook xxx includes the steps for normalization.

 ## Data analysis
-This phase includes duplicate train/test data elimination and visualization of train/test data features using t-SNE.
+The notebook xxxx includes data analysis steps including duplicate train/test data elimination and visualization of train/test data features using t-SNE.

 ## Model training
+Model training consists of constructing feature vectors for each sampling metric and training three ML models, RF, MLP and kNN with tuning their hyper-parameters (see notebook xxx).

+### Hyper-parameter tuning

 ## Model testing